Michael Moon (EastEnders): Reception

 Michael was called "creepy and a bit slimy" by a writer for website Holy Soap.
 In May 2011, Shepherd was nominated in the Best Soap Newcomer category at the 2011 TV Choice Awards for his portrayal of Michael.
 Kate White of Inside Soap praised the character, saying "Darling 'Midnight Michael'...how we love your crazy schemes, oddball ways and eccentric comments.
 And now you've knocked up Janine, the possibilities are endless.
 Lots, lots more in 2012, please!"
 Shepherd admitted that playing a villain has made him unpopular with viewers.
 He said that one woman screamed at him and a child hid behind her mother and would not speak.
 He commented: "It was quite upsetting, but the flip side is that they clearly believe in the drama."
+In February 2025, Radio Times ranked Michael as the 12th best EastEnders villain, with Laura Denby writing that "Janine met her match in the toxic but tormented Michael".